5 Easy Cross Country Ski Trails in Banff For Beginners

 For anyone who knows me, knows I am not keen on speed and this includes downhills on my cross country skis!
-I hope the more I practice on these beginner cross country ski trails in Banff and Lake Louise, the more my confidence will grow and I’ll be hitting moderate trails before the end of the winter.
+I hope the more I practice on these easy cross country ski trails in Banff and Lake Louise, the more my confidence will grow and I’ll be hitting moderate trails before the end of the winter.

 1.)
 Tunnel Mountain Winter Trails